 - Department heads or facility managers in each building are responsible for instructing the occupants that the entire building is to be 100% evacuated in an emergency or when the fire alarm sounds.
 The size and type of construction of many campus buildings may prevent detection of an actual fire until there is an extreme risk of injury.
-MTSU policy and Fire Codes require that ALL persons immediately evacuate. - Everyone must follow these procedures upon discovery of a fire or smoke in a building, or activation of the fire alarm system: - o If a fire occurs in a room where you are, get out, close the door, and stay out. - Sound the alarm and report the fire by dialing 2424, 9-893-1311, or 9911 from campus phones or 615-898-2424, 615-893-1311 or 911 from cell phones.
+MTSU policy and Fire Codes require that ALL persons immediately evacuate. - Everyone must follow these procedures upon discovery of a fire or smoke in a building, or activation of the fire alarm system: - o If a fire occurs in a room where you are, get out, close the door, and stay out. - Sound the alarm and report the fire to MTSU Police Department Dispatch by dialing 2424 or 9-893-1311 from campus phones or 615-898-2424 or 615-893-1311 from cell phones, or to Murfreesboro Fire and Rescue Dispatch by dialing 9911 from campus phones or 911 from cell phones.
 Although the Fire Alarm Network is very reliable, NEVER count on technology alone!
-Leave if possible. - o Feel the door with the BACK of the hand. - o Open it slowly if it is cool and proceed to the nearest exit. - CRAWL LOW under any smoke. - o DO NOT OPEN THE DOOR IF IT IS HOT.
+Leave if possible. - o Feel the door with the BACK of the hand. - Open it slowly if it is cool and proceed to the nearest exit. - o CRAWL LOW under any smoke. - O NOT OPEN THE DOOR IF IT IS HOT.
 Seal all cracks with wet towels, clothing or other available material.
 Shut off all fans and air conditioners.
-Signal at the window and phone for help. - Assume ALL fire alarms are actual fires. - DO NOT investigate; that is the responsibility of the Fire Department who are trained and equipped for that job. - Faculty, administration, and staff are responsible for instructing all students in the building to leave the building using the nearest unobstructed exit. - Use the stairs.
-Use elevators SHALL NOT for building evacuation purposes under any circumstances. - Persons evacuating the building will assemble at a safe distance from the building where they will not interfere with or be endangered by the operation of fire, rescue or other emergency equipment. - The person reporting the emergency should meet the officer in charge of the first arriving police unit or fire apparatus and inform him or her of the nature of the emergency and the general situation. - Follow any instructions given by fire or other emergency personnel until the emergency is over and the building is released by the Fire Department. - In accordance with Tennessee state law, the building may not be reoccupied and the alarm system may not be reset until permission to do so is given by the Fire Department.
+Signal at the window and phone for help. - Assume ALL fire alarms are actual fires. - o DO NOT investigate; that is the responsibility of the Fire Department who are trained and equipped for that job. - Faculty, administration, and staff are responsible for instructing all students in the building to leave the building using the nearest unobstructed exit - Use the stairs.
+Use elevators SHALL NOT for building evacuation purposes under any circumstances. - Persons evacuating the building will assemble at a safe distance from the building where they will not interfere with or be endangered by the operation of fire, rescue or other emergency equipment. - The person reporting the emergency should meet the officer in charge of the first arriving police unit or fire apparatus and inform him or her of the nature of the emergency and the general situation. - Follow any instructions given by fire or other emergency personnel until the emergency is over and the building is released by the Fire Department. - In accordance with Tennessee state law, the building may not be reoccupied, and the alarm system may not be reset until permission to do so is given by the Fire Department.